Debiased machine learning for combining probability and non-probability survey data: Simulation study

-The following estimators were applied to each of 100 simulated datasets for each of the six scenarios. \begin{description} \item[HT]: Horwitz-Thompson estimator that only uses Sample A \item[Hajek]: Hajek estimator that only uses Sample A \item[Naive]: Simple unweighted mean of $Y$ in Sample A. \item[DR1]: $\thetahat$ using parametric nuisance models \item[DR2clw]: $\thetahattwo$ using parametric nuisance models \item[DR2]: $\thetahatthr$ using parametric nuisance models \item[TMLE1]: $\tmleone$ using parametric nuisance models \item[TMLE2]: $\tmletwo$ using parametric nuisance models \item[KH]: $\thetahat$ with parametric nuisance models whose parameters are estimated using method of Kim and Haziza\cite{ChenLiWu2020,KimHaziza2014} \item[DR1.hal5]: $\thetahat$ using Highly Adaptive LASSO (HAL) to estimate $\piBtrue$ and $\mtrue$ with cross-fitting and 5 folds \item[DR2.hal5]: $\thetahatthr$ using HAL to estimate $\piBtrue$ and $\mtrue$ with cross-fitting and 5 folds \item[TMLE1.hal5]: $\tmleone$ using HAL to estimate $\piBtrue$ and $\mtrue$ with cross-fitting and 5 folds \item[TMLE2.hal5]: $\tmletwo$ using HAL to estimate $\piBtrue$ and $\mtrue$ with cross-fitting and 5 folds \end{description}
+The following estimators were applied to each of 400 simulated datasets for each of the 24 scenarios. \begin{description} \item[HT]: Horwitz-Thompson estimator that only uses Sample A \item[Hajek]: Hajek estimator that only uses Sample A \item[Naive]: Simple unweighted mean of $Y$ in Sample A. \item[DR1]: $\thetahat$ using parametric nuisance models \item[DR2clw]: $\thetahattwo$ using parametric nuisance models \item[TMLE1]: $\tmleone$ using parametric nuisance models \item[TMLE2]: $\tmletwo$ using parametric nuisance models \item[KH]: $\thetahat$ with parametric nuisance models whose parameters are estimated using method of Kim and Haziza\cite{ChenLiWu2020,KimHaziza2014} \item[DR1.hal5]: $\thetahat$ using HAL to estimate $\piBtrue$ and $\mtrue$ with cross-fitting \item[DR2.hal5]: $\thetahatthr$ using HAL to estimate $\piBtrue$ and $\mtrue$ with cross-fitting \item[TMLE1.hal5]: $\tmleone$ using HAL to estimate $\piBtrue$ and $\mtrue$ with cross-fitting \item[TMLE2.hal5]: $\tmletwo$ using HAL to estimate $\piBtrue$ and $\mtrue$ with cross-fitting \end{description}

-Of these, DR1, DR2clw and KH were described by CLW.
-For the methods using HAL, we set $\truncM=0.01$ and used $L=4$ sets of clusters based on quartiles of the distribution of $\pi^C_j$ (as described at the end of Section~\ref{sect:unequal.probs}).

-In addition, we calculated the estimators using generalised boosting models (GBM), in place of HAL, to estimate the nuisance models.
-These will be denoted `DR1.gbm5' and so on.
-We also applied the estimators that used HAL or GBM without cross-fitting.
-These will be denoted `DR1.hal1', `DR1.gbm1', and so on.